cockpit-project/cockpit/doc/protocol.md

     2: [  null, [ null, 15 ] ]
     3: [  null, [ ] ]

+This compression does not happen across 'meta' messages.

 # PCP metric sources

 You specify the desired metrics as an array of objects, where each